nstockton/tintin-mume/README.md

 * secret [add|remove] [name] [north|east|south|west|up|down]  --  Add or remove a secret door in the current room.

 ### Searching Commands
 * fdoor [text]  --  Search the map for rooms with doors matching text.
+Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
-Returns the closest 20 rooms to you based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
+* flabel [text]  --  Search the map for rooms with labels matching text.
+Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry") If no text is given, will show the 20 closest labeled rooms.
 * fname [text]  --  Search the map for rooms with names matching text.
-Returns the closest 20 rooms to you based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
+Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
 * fnote [text]  --  Search the map for rooms with notes matching text.
-Returns the closest 20 rooms to you based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")
+Returns the nearest 20 rooms to you (furthest to closest) based on the [Manhattan Distance.](https://en.wikipedia.org/wiki/Taxicab_geometry "Wikipedia Page On Taxicab Geometry")

 ### Path commands
 * path [vnum|label] [nodeath|nocity|noshallowwater|noforest|nohills|noroad|nocavern|nofield|nowater|nounderwater|norapids|noindoors|nobrush|notunnel|nomountains|norandom|noundefined]  --  Print speed walk directions from the current room to the room with vnum or label.
 If one or more avoid terrain flags are given after the destination, the mapper will try to avoid all rooms with that terrain type.
 Multiple avoid terrains can be ringed together with the '|' character, for example, path ingrove noroad|nobrush.